kearakingsellers/robotics-path-planning/README.md

 # A* Path Planning (Robotics)

+## Overview
-This project implements the A* (A-star) algorithm for robot path planning on a 2D grid.
+This project demonstrates the A* path planning algorithm used in robotics for finding the shortest path in a grid-based environment with obstacles.

+It highlights how heuristic-driven search improves efficiency compared to uninformed algorithms like BFS and Dijkstra.

 ## Features
 - Grid-based navigation